 Or, he could consider the possibility that good can also be popular.

-3 thoughts on “Popular Is Not Always Good
+3 responses to “Popular Is Not Always Good”

 I think its very important to understand different people expect different things from films.
 It could be intelligence, deep thoughts, emotions, reality or just plain fun.
 As a film reviewer or critic you can review the movie and call it bad.